 - A routine medical exam.
-This includes the child’s height and weight, blood pressure, review of the medical history, including family history and any surgery the child had in the past.
+This includes checking your child’s height, weight, blood pressure, and reviewing his medical history.
+This includes family history and any surgery the child has had in the past.
 Parents should bring the following items with them:

-A written record of the child’s medical history—have it ready before coming to the pre-transplant evaluation to share with the pediatric heart surgeons
+A written record of the child’s medical history—have it ready before coming to the transplant evaluation to share with the pediatric heart surgeons

 The child’s medicines and a medicine list